Please ensure JavaScript is enabled for purposes of website accessibility Thyroid Eye Disease vs. Graves Disease | What's the Difference?

 If you have TED, there’s a treatment option available that doesn’t require steroids or surgery.

-FACT: If you have TED, you should see an ophthalmologist who has experience treating TED.
+FACT: If you have TED, you should see a doctor who has experience treating TED.

-TED Eye Specialists are ophthalmologists who usually have advanced training, such as oculoplastic surgeons, neuro-ophthalmologists, and strabismus surgeons.
+TED Eye Specialists are ophthalmologists who usually have advanced training, such as oculoplastic surgeons, and neuro- ophthalmologists.

 Learn more about TED Eye Specialists